 Jack’s professional writing and editing career has seen him work across diverse industries, performing a range of functions.
 He has worked as a speechwriter for Premier and Deputy Premier of NSW and is currently the Media Manager for AFL NSW/ACT.
 Jack will be a co-Editor-in-Chief of LitFest PostScript publication and mentoring the budding journalists and photographers of the team.

 Oliver Phommavanh is a children’s author and stand-up comedian.
 A former primary school teacher, he has written a number of comedic children’s novels including Stuff Happens: Ethan, Punchlines, Thai-no-mite, Con-nerd, Thai-riffic, and Natural Born Loser.
 His passions include making people laugh and engaging children and young adults with literature.

+Mark Smith is a young adult fiction writer of the Winter trilogy.
 His stories merge his love of the outdoors, his experiences as a teacher, and the message of personal strength and resilience.

 Kate and Jol Temple are a husband-and-wife duo who, in their own words, “write silly books for kids!”.
 They co-write both picture books and junior fiction books.
 Some of their picture books include Bin Chicken, Are You My Bottom?, I Got This Hat, and Parrot Carrot.
 Kate and Jol will be working exclusively with our Wyvern, Lindfield and ELC campuses.